andrew/ultimate-awesome/README.md

 - [awesome-newsletters](https://github.com/wallies/awesome-newsletters) - The best (weekly) newsletters.
 - [awesome-go-blogs](https://github.com/wangrenjun/awesome-go-blogs) - A curated list of Gopher Blogs.
 - [awesome-mmps](https://github.com/willxxy/awesome-mmps) - Corpus of resources for multimodal machine learning with physiological signals.
+- [awesome-3D-gaussian-splatting](https://github.com/XiaomingX/awesome-3D-gaussian-splatting) - Curated list of papers and resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
 - [awesome-ai-mode-api](https://github.com/XueyanZhang/awesome-ai-mode-api) - A list of awesome AI Model API providers, platforms, projects.
 - [awesome-automated-machine-learning](https://github.com/YIWEI-CHEN/awesome-automated-machine-learning) - A curated list of awesome automated machine learning resources.
 - [awesome-complex-systems-community](https://github.com/yrCSS/awesome-complex-systems-community) - A list of awesome resources for new (and less new) members of the Complexity Science research community.